GianAlingog/learn-dp/unit1/unit1.md

 	}
 }

+// See Transition Logic
 ll work(int pos, int cnt, bool under, bool zero, int f1, int f2) {
-	if (pos == num.size()) {
+	// We are at the end of the number if (pos == num.size()) {
 		if (!zero) {
 			return 0;
 		}

+		// This allows our implementation to not need to check
+		// for the length of the current number and instead
+		// check if it there are more than or equal to half of
+		// the digits by checking if it is greater than or
+		// equal to 20, which we initialized it to.

+		// If the count cnt exceeds (pos + 1) / 2, we know this
-		if (f2 != -1) {
+		// number is interesting and we increment the result. if (f2 != -1) {
 			if (cnt == 20) {
 				return 1;